kap70tomer/intwebsite/README.md

 the website provides relevent info about the stodio and Tattoos in general.

 ## How to run the app
-1. Either fork or download the app and open the directory in the cli.
+1. Either fork or download the app and open the directory in your cli.
-2. Install all dependencies using the 'npm i' command.
+2. Use 'npm install' command to install dependencies. ->
 ![intDep](https://user-images.githubusercontent.com/65711940/145717968-ae7d4a98-f3f4-44f3-bb9b-a3c8bcdda74b.jpeg)
 3. Start the web server using the 'npm run' command.
     The app will be served at http://localhost:3000/
-4. Go to http://localhost:3000/ in your browser and enjoy.
+4. Open http://localhost:3000/ in your browser and enjoy.

 *Deployed using create-react-app.
 ## Available commands